Maurice Williamson

-Maurice Donald Williamson (born 6 March 1951) is a New Zealand politician and diplomat who represented Pakuranga in the House of Representatives as a member of the National Party.
-He held several ministerial portfolios both inside and outside the cabinet: Transport, Communications, Broadcasting, Local Government, Research Science and Technology, Building and Construction, Customs, Small Business, Statistics and Land Information.
-He later entered local politics, and since October 2022 has been an Auckland councillor for Howick.
+Maurice Donald Williamson (born 6 March 1951) is a New Zealand politician and former diplomat.

+Williamson had a 30-year career as the National Party Member of Parliament for Pakuranga in the New Zealand House of Representatives.
+During this period, he was a minister in both the Fourth and Fifth National Governments, including as Minister of Transport, Minister of Broadcasting, Minister of Local Government, Minister of Customs and Minister of Statistics.

+After retiring from Parliament, Williamson was New Zealand consul-general in Los Angeles from 2017 to 2021.
+He returned to politics in 2022, successfully contesting the Howick ward of Auckland Council.

 Member of Parliament

 Williamson was a member of Parliament for the National Party, a centre-right political Party in New Zealand, as MP for Pakuranga since the 1987 general election.
 He held a number of ministerial posts, including Minister of Communications, Minister of Broadcasting, Minister of Transport, and Minister of Research, Science and Technology, and associate Minister of Health (1990–96).
 He was a strong supporter of reform of prostitution law.

 His 2005 election campaign saw one of the strongest results for National across New Zealand.